-- it can only be used to prevent the student injuring themselves, others or damaging school property - staff members will maintain communication with the student to de-escalate the situation - it will stop as soon as staff determine that the student no longer presents a risk to safety - the Principal will provide appropriate support to staff, students and parents as required.
+- it can only be used to prevent the student injuring themselves, others or damaging school property - staff members will maintain communication with the student to de-escalate the situation - it will stop as soon as staff determine that the student no longer presents a risk to safety - the Principal will provide appropriate support to staff, students and parents as required. - It will be documented on Integris and Online Incident Notification if needed

-Staff may usephysical contact to care for a student or to manage their behaviour.
+Staff may use physical contact to care for a student or to manage their behaviour.
 Contact may be used to prompt, give reassurance or offer support in a variety of situations.
 However, staff need to be aware that some students find the use of physical contact unwelcome or inappropriate.